 MYTH: Pregnant Women Shouldn’t Go to the Dentist

 FACT: No group of people should avoid going to the dentist!
 Pregnant women can be susceptible to pregnancy gingivitis or an increase in acid reflux, which may erode the enamel of their teeth.
-In fact, it is particularly important that pregnant woman see the dentist in order to prevent gum disease, as this can lead to complications with the pregnancy.
+In fact, pregnant women must see the dentist to prevent gum disease, leading to complications with the pregnancy.
 While there are certain procedures, such as amalgam removal, that should be avoided during pregnancy, most routine dental practices are completely safe and should be part of overall prenatal healthcare.

 MYTH: Diet Soda Won’t Harm Teeth Because it Doesn’t Have Sugar

 FACT: Diet soda can be just as harmful to teeth as full-calorie soda.
 While it’s true that sugar leads to cavities, this isn’t the only harmful substance in diet soda.
 Diet soda has a pH level of between 2 and 3, whereas water has a neutral pH of 7.
 To put that in perspective, battery acid has a pH level of 0, putting diet soda closer to battery acid than water on the acidity scale!
 This acid can erode enamel and lead to tooth sensitivity and decay.

 MYTH: My Teeth Will Naturally Decay With Age, So I Can Be Less Diligent As I Get Older.